 New York City nightlife as a solo traveller

 Cozy comedy clubs, indoor and outdoor live music shows all over the city, and a new trendy bar opening what seems like every night; you’ll never be without things to do in New York at night.
 Wait in line at UCB Theater for free tickets to their Sunday night show and you’re bound to make friends with some other comedy nerds like yourself.
 The best nightly stand-up in New York can be found along MacDougall Street in Greenwich Village.
-You can spend your entire New York evening here, as there are plenty of bars and restaurants in the area.
+You can spend your entire evening here, as there are plenty of bars and restaurants in the area.

 New York City restaurants for solo travellers